Welcome to the Notswolds: England’s undiscovered heartland.

 Where Market Towns Meet Modern Life

 The market towns and villages of the Notswolds define its appeal.
-Elegant yet unpretentious, steeped in heritage yet alive with contemporary energy.
-Uppingham, Market Harborough, Oundle and Stamford, regularly ranked among the UK’s most desirable places to live, offer independent shops, galleries and cafés within streets of Georgian beauty.
-Stamford alone, with over 600 listed buildings, was described by Betjeman as “the finest stone town in England” and in 2024 was named the UK’s top high street for independents — representing the local community’s fierce commitment to small, local shopping.
+Elegant yet unpretentious; steeped in heritage, yet alive with quiet energy.
+Uppingham, Market Harborough, Oundle and Stamford, all regularly ranked among the UK’s most desirable places to live, offer independent shops, galleries and cafés within Georgian streetscapes.
+Stamford alone, with over 600 listed buildings, was described by Betjeman as “the finest stone town in England,” and was the first urban conservation area designated in England, in 1967.
+In 2024 was named the UK’s top high street for independents, a testament to the community’s enduring support for local makers and retailers.

-The Notswolds is scattered with charming villages, from Barrowden’s duck pond in Rutland to Medbourne, one of the Welland Valley’s most sought-after villages, Here, life flows at a gentler rhythm: village shops stocking local produce, the pub hums with conversation into the evening and seasonal markets and fêtes bringing neighbours together.
-It’s a countryside that feels lived-in, understated, authentic, and deeply connected to the seasons.
+The region is scattered with villages of real charm, from Barrowden’s duck pond in Rutland to Medbourne, one of the Welland Valley’s most sought-after spots.
+Life flows at a gentler rhythm: village shops stocked with local produce, pubs that hum into the evening, and seasonal markets and fêtes that bring neighbours together.
+It’s a countryside that feels lived-in, grounded and deeply attuned to the seasons.

 Rolling Hills, Ancient Woods, Endless Trails